 - 2.4 Active Surveillance.
 ACAS, independent of any ground inputs, performs surveillance to provide the bearing, range, and altitude of nearby aircraft relative to own-ship.
-ACAS will receive squitters (nonsolicited data messages) from nearby Mode Select (Mode S) transponder-equipped aircraft and send discrete interrogations to the individual transponders on a frequency of 1030 MHz.
+ACAS will receive squitters (nonsolicited data messages) from nearby aircraft operating a Mode Select (Mode S) transponder and send discrete interrogations to the individual transponders on a frequency of 1030 MHz.
 The transponders of the nearby aircraft respond to the interrogation using a 1090 MHz transmission.
 The reply from the interrogation is used to determine range and bearing of the aircraft from own-ship.
-If altitude reporting is included in the interrogation response, the ACAS processor is provided the pressure altitude of the aircraft as well.
-ACAS surveillance of nearby Mode 3/A transponder-equipped aircraft is conducted using responses to an all-call interrogation.
-All nearby Mode 3/A transponders reply to the all-call interrogation.
-Due to the nondiscrete interrogation nature of Mode 3/A transponder interrogation, ACAS uses various techniques to screen out overlapping replies.
-ACAS interrogates transponder-equipped aircraft within a nominal range of 14 nautical miles (NM).
-Surveillance range can be reduced in geographic areas with a large number of ground interrogators and/or ACAS II-equipped aircraft.
-ACAS will interrogate aircraft that are closer to own-ship more frequently than aircraft that are further away. - 2.5 Passive Surveillance.
+If altitude reporting is included in the interrogation response, the ACAS processor is provided the pressure altitude of the aircraft (the height above a Standard Datum Plane (SDP), a theoretical level where the weight of the atmosphere is 29.92 inches of mercury (inHg)/1013.25 millibars (mb)).
+ACAS surveillance of nearby aircraft operating Mode A transponders uses responses to an all-call interrogation.
+All nearby Mode A transponders reply to the all-call interrogation.
+Due to the nondiscrete nature of Mode A transponder interrogation, ACAS uses various techniques to screen out overlapping replies.
+ACAS interrogates transponders within a nominal range of at least 14 nautical miles (NM).
+Surveillance range can be reduced in geographic areas with a large number of ground interrogators and/or aircraft operating ACAS II.
+ACAS will interrogate transponders that are closer to own-ship more frequently than aircraft that are farther away. - 2.5 Passive Surveillance.
 ACAS Xa/Xo and some TCAS II versions incorporate passive surveillance utilizing Automatic Dependent Surveillance-Broadcast (ADS-B) Out, and optionally Automatic Dependent Surveillance-Rebroadcast (ADS-R), information.
-Passive surveillance reduces the amount of 1090 MHz frequency congestion, as the ACAS aircraft will interrogate the other aircraft less frequently until the range of the aircraft decreases to a predetermined distance, and ACAS II then switches to active surveillance.
+Passive surveillance reduces the amount of 1030/1090 MHz frequency congestion, as the

+ACAS aircraft will interrogate the other aircraft less frequently until the range of the aircraft decreases to a predetermined distance, and ACAS II then switches to active surveillance.
 This combination between active and passive surveillance is known as Hybrid Surveillance (HS).
-ACAS Xa/Xo utilizes HS to take advantage of the improved accuracy of ADS-B surveillance by using ADS-B reports that have been validated by active interrogations to generate ACAS advisories.
-ACAS II does not use Universal Access Transceiver (UAT) 978 MHz or 1090 MHz Extended Squitter (ES) ADS-B broadcasts for RA generation.
+ACAS Xa/Xo takes advantage of the improved accuracy of ADS-B surveillance by using ADS-B reports that have been validated by active interrogations to generate ACAS advisories.
+ACAS II does not use Universal Access Transceiver (UAT) 978 MHz for HS, and a UAT-only aircraft will not generate a TA or an RA.
+ACAS II does use ADS-B from 1090 MHz Extended Squitter (ES) for HS, and ACAS Xa may use validated 1090 MHz ADS-B for TA generation.
 RAs are generated only with active surveillance of an aircraft with an altitude reporting transponder.